-The multimodal interventions included within this package mean different aspects are relevant to different travel users.
-The interventions included within this package would be most relevant to those within the bypassed settlements along the A96 corridor, namely Nairn, Forres, Elgin, Keith and Inverurie; however, there are elements of this package such as improvements on the Aberdeen to Inverness rail line, investment in DRT and MaaS, Bus Priority Measures, improvements to public transport passenger interchange facilities and the A96 Electric Corridor that are corridor-wide and would result in further benefits outwith the bypassed towns.
+The multi-modal interventions included within this package mean different aspects are relevant to different travel users.
+The interventions included within this package would be most relevant to those who reside and travel within the settlements along the A96 corridor that are not included within Package 1, namely Lhanbryde, Mosstodloch, Fochabers, Huntly, Kintore and Blackburn; however, there are elements of this package such as improvements on the Aberdeen to Inverness rail line, Investment in DRT and MaaS, Bus Priority Measures, improvements to public transport passenger interchange facilities and the A96 Electric Corridor that are corridor-wide which would result in benefits outwith the settlements mentioned above.